vmware-samples/packer-examples-for-vsphere/README.md

 * macOS, Linux, or Windows.
 * vCenter Server 7.0 Update 2 or higher.
 * [Packer 1.7.3][packer-install] or higher.
-* [packer-provisioner-windows-update] 0.12.0 - a community provisioner for Packer.
+* [packer-plugin-windows-update] 0.12.0 - a community plug-in for Packer.

-> **NOTE**: You must place the provisioner executable in the same directory as your Packer executable `/usr/local/bin` or `$HOME/.packer.d/plugins`.
+> **NOTE**: You must initialize the Packer plug-ins or place these same directory as your Packer executable `/usr/local/bin` or `$HOME/.packer.d/plugins`.

 ## Structure